-Here on my farm, I like an easy life so do not make complicated recipes, really who has time for all that?
+Here on my farm, I like an easy life, so I do not make complicated recipes.
+Really, who has time for all that?
 Not me, that's for sure.
 What you'll notice is many of these recipes are just variations on a similar theme, and when you realize that, cooking isn't that complicated.

 Muffins, Cakes, and Cookies

 Using mangoes in cakes, muffins and cookies can be in various forms.
 Baked inside as part of the mix, as a layer, or mixed in with the icing.
 Its bright yellow coloring lifts even the plainest of cakes.

 Use the jam to make jam tarts, or as the filling in cookies.